 We consider the weighted minimum vertex cover problem and investigate how its dual formulation can be exploited to design evolutionary algorithms that provably obtain a 2-approximation.
 Investigating multi-valued representations, we show that variants of randomized local search and the (1+1) EA achieve this goal in expected pseudo-polynomial time.
 In order to speed up the process, we consider the use of step size adaptation in both algorithms and show that RLS obtains a 2-approximation in expected polynomial time while the (1+1) EA still encounters a pseudo-polynomial lower bound.

 Friedrich, Tobias; Kötzing, Timo; Wagner, MarkusA Generic Bet-and-Run Strategy for Speeding Up Stochastic Local Search.
-Association for the Advancement of Artificial Intelligence (AAAI) 2017: 801-807
+Conference on Artificial Intelligence (AAAI) 2017: 801-807

 A common strategy for improving optimization algorithms is to restart the algorithm when it is believed to be trapped in an inferior part of the search space.
 However, while specific restart strategies have been developed for specific problems (and specific algorithms), restarts are typically not regarded as a general tool to speed up an optimization algorithm.
 In fact, many optimization algorithms do not employ restarts at all.
 Recently, "bet-and-run" was introduced in the context of mixed-integer programming, where first a number of short runs with randomized initial conditions is made, and then the most promising run of these is continued.
 In this article, we consider two classical NP-complete combinatorial optimization problems, traveling salesperson and minimum vertex cover, and study the effectiveness of different bet-and-run strategies.
 In particular, our restart strategies do not take any problem knowledge into account, nor are tailored to the optimization algorithm.
 Therefore, they can be used off-the-shelf.
 We observe that state-of-the-art solvers for these problems can benefit significantly from restarts on standard benchmark instances.